Estimation Stability with Cross Validation (ESCV): Introduction

 \subsection{Selecting the Regularization Parameter $\lambda$}

 Much work has been done to show that regularization methods yield desirable solutions in high dimensional problems.
-For example, the popular Lasso has been shown to be $L_2$-consistent \citep{MeiYu06,BicRitTsy08} and model selection consistent \citep{MeiBuh06, ZhaYu06, Tro06, Wai09} in the high dimensional setting when respective conditions are met.
+For example, the popular Lasso has been shown to be $L_2$-consistent \citep{ZhaHua08,MeiYu06,BicRitTsy08} and model selection consistent \citep{MeiBuh06, ZhaYu06, Tro06, Wai09} in the high dimensional setting when respective conditions are met.
 These results guarantee the existence of the $\lambda$ needed, but offer little guidance on how to find the desired $\lambda$ in practice.
 Indeed, data-driven regularization parameter selection with guaranteed theoretical performance turns out to be a particularly difficult problem.

 One can rely on traditional model selection criteria like Akaike's information criterion ($AIC$) \citep{Aka74} and Bayesian information criterion ($BIC$) \citep{Sch78}.
-They are easy to compute but their validity rely on model assumptions.
-Furthermore, they are derived from asymptotic results, so even when model assumptions are satisfied, they may not work well in the finite sample case.
+They are easy to compute and have since been adapted for the high dimensional setting in the form of corrected $AIC$ \citep{HurTsa89} and extended $BIC$ \citep{ChenChen08}.
+However, the validity of both the original and updated criteria rely on parametric assumptions.
+Furthermore, they are derived from asymptotic results, so even when parametric assumptions are satisfied, they may not work well in the finite sample case.

-More commonly used today are model-free approaches like cross-validation ($CV$) \citep{All74, Sto74} and bootstrap methods \citep{Efr79, Zha93, Sha96}.
-They have become computationally feasible for increasingly large data sets with the rapid advancements in computing power, especially the parallel computing paradigm that is currently the platform for dealing with big data.
+More commonly used today are parametric-model-free approaches like cross-validation ($CV$) \citep{All74, Sto74} and bootstrap methods \citep{Efr79, Zha93, Sha96}.
+Even though they too have asymptotic justifications, the heuristic rationale behind them are clear.
+Further, they have become computationally feasible for increasingly large data sets with the rapid advancements in computing power and the shift towards the parallel computipng paradigm.
 These methods rely on data resampling to assess prediction error of candidate solutions and can be found in various statistics and machine learning literature \citep{HasTibFri02, Bre95, Bre96,Bre01}.
-In particular, it is the most popular approach for regularization methods to select $\lambda$.
+In particular, it is the most popular approach used in regularization methods to select $\lambda$.
 Doing so often leads to estimators with good predictive performance when the sample size is not small.
 However, there are other performance metrics that are also of interest in statistics, among them parameter estimation and variable selection metrics, with important practical connections.
 Unsurprisingly, optimizing predictive performance does not necessarily translate to having success with respect to these other performance metrics.